Coffee filter paper cones - history

+Coffee filter paper cone – how are they made?
 The raw material (pulp) for coffee filter paper cone are coarse long fibres, often from fast growing trees.
 They are often available in bleached (white) or unbleached (brown) types.
 Typically, Coffee filter paper cone are made up of filaments approximately 20 micrometres wide, which allow particles through that are less than approximately 10 to 15 micrometres.

+Coffee filter paper cone - sizes.
 For a filter to be compatible with a coffee machine the filter needs to be the correct shape and size.
 Cone shaped filter papers are available in the following sizes:

+Coffee filter paper cone - Important factors to consider.
 Important factors to consider when choosing coffee filter paper are strength, compatibility, efficiency and capacity.